Home»Blog»Opening a gym | The ultimate checklist for success

 Design the interior and exterior

 How your gym looks has a huge effect on how people feel about visiting it.
 People want to be inspired to work out and your gym must ooze energy.
 Natural light and high ceilings make spaces inviting and the color scheme should match your branding.
+Consider using digital signage to inspire your customers to achieve their fitness goals with constantly changing motivational quotes, exercise tips and leaderboards.
+Work with engineers, architects and interior designers to design the interior and exterior of your gym.
+You’ll need to submit drawings to your local authority for approval.

 Install signs so people know you’ll be opening soon